What to improve online learning with student engagement?

-Mixing up how students learn is important for appealing to different learning styles, but online learning has meant that students cannot collaborate and socialise in the ways that they traditionally would.
-There are several ways that group working and collaboration are still possible in online lessons.
+Mixing up how students learn is important for appealing to different learning styles.
+Still, online learning has meant that students cannot collaborate and socialise in the ways that they traditionally would.
+There are several ways that group work and collaboration are still possible in online lessons.

-Breakout groups are an excellent way of allowing smaller groups of students to collaborate on the work that they can then bring back to the larger class.
-Smaller group working encourages more student participation – particularly from those students who lack the confidence to engage in larger groups.
+Breakout groups are an excellent way of allowing smaller groups of students to collaborate on the work they can bring back to the larger class.
+Smaller group work encourages more student participation – particularly from those students who lack the confidence to engage in larger groups.